secure-compilation/SECOMP/README.md

 This branch contains the recomposition proof.
 Use `make proof` to replay the proof.

-This proof is complete and done in a slightly more complex setting where system calls can belong to particular compartments.
+The proof is complete.
+This proof is done in a slightly more complex setting where system calls can belong to particular compartments.
 Also some recent changes to the mainline `ccs-submission` branch are in the process of being integrated.

 The memory deltas are defined in the file `security/MemoryDelta.v`.